Virginia Capital Trail || How to use Amtrak to Ride the Trail

 Departing Richmond we pass Great Shiplock Park.
 This is the endpoint of the trail from Jamestown.

-Our ride on the train was just under an hour.
-The train offers free WiFi and a cafe car to get snacks.
-Unlike a plane, there is room between the seats to stretch your legs out.
-The Conductor will come and get you when the train is nearing the station and you are near the front of the train.
-This saves some time for the unloading of the bicycles.
+Our train ride lasted just under an hour.
+The train offers free WiFi and has a café car where you can grab snacks.
+Unlike a plane, there's ample space between the seats to stretch your legs.
+As the train approaches the station, the conductor will come by to let you know when it's time to prepare for disembarking, especially if you're near the front of the train.
+This helps streamline the unloading of the bicycles.

 Traveling by Amtrak and Bicycle